RxLaboratory/Ramses/src-docs/docs/dev/server-reference/steps.md

 !!! note
     The API also provides an access to "template steps" which can be assigned to projects.
 The calls are exactly the same except you have to insert the "Template" word (e.g. use `createTemplateStep` instead of `createStep`)

+!!! hint
+    There is no method to retrive steps directly; steps are returned by the project method [`getProjects`](projects.md#getprojects)

 [TOC]

 ## createStep